TheHarishAravind/7515QCA-Assessment2/index.md

 ![Image](missingimage.png)

 This project is related to mine because this is one of the initial steps to interact with/feel digital artefacts in physical space.
-The feedback while is haptic, the feeling of the texture is felt by the person using the device.
+The feedback is haptic and the feeling of the texture displayed on the flat-screen is felt by the person using the device.

 ## Other research ##
 1. Autistic Children Are More Responsive to Tactile Sensory Stimulus Tactile feedback is one of the ways to interact with digital/virtual world.
 This paper talks about how children with ASD react better to tactile feedback and tactile sensory stimulus.
-This paper is important to address a part of the major target audience for my project. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6160628/
+This paper is a tangent my project can proceed if the experience is welcomed by all. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6160628/

 2. How to Program the BBC Micobit Accelerometer Using MakeCode